 - Increase CDFIs access to other federal programs.

 The CDFI Fund was established by the Riegle Community Development and Regulatory Improvement Act of 1994, as a bipartisan initiative.
 Its mission is to increase economic opportunity and promote community development investments for underserved populations and in distressed communities in the United States.

-CDFIs are private-sector financial institutions investing, lending, and delivering responsible, affordable financial products and services to disinvested communities.
-According to CDFI Fund data “between 2005 and 2012 there was $12 in lending activity for every $1 in awards provided by the Fund.”
+CDFIs are private-sector financial institutions investing, lending, and delivering responsible affordable financial products and services to disinvested communities.
+Some CDFI Fund programs leverage as much as $10 from the private sector for every $1 invested by the CDFI Fund.